 The somewhat sleepy burg sees a second life as downtown Hawkins in the series.
 Who needs a DeLorean to go back in time?
 Jackson allowed the “Stranger Things” crew to paint its buildings and transform the town into Hawkins circa 1983.
 It’s home to the general store where Joyce buys copious Christmas lights and the faux theater where Nancy (Natalia Dyer) gets her name smeared on the marquee.
 Already planning your “Stranger Things” costume for next Halloween?
 Consider visiting Jackson on the evening of Oct.
 31 for Halloween on Second Street, an organized trick-or-treat allowing young ones a safe place to haunt, gather candy and display their spooky duds.

 Where you can find it: cityofjacksonga.com

 This picturesque setting, purchased by the city of Atlanta in 2006, has become quite the local celebrity locale.
 Zombies overran the quarry on “The Walking Dead,” and you can spot it in the first installment of “The Hunger Games.”
 It gets serious screen time in “Stranger Things.”
 Authorities find the faux Will Byers floating in its waters.
 Later in the series, those bullies from Hawkins Middle School attempt to make Mike take a dive into the quarry before Eleven swoops in for the save.
 The quarry itself had been mined for a century.
-According to proposed plans, it’s likely to become Atlanta’s biggest park.
+In 2021, it opened to the public as Atlanta’s biggest city park.